BSW., RRP, CVRP

 My career has consisted of working with people for over 33 years.
-I have accumulated extensive varied experience from to role of front line staff, program supervisor to business owner.
-I am a Registered Rehabilitation Professional and pleased to belong to the College of Vocational Rehabilitation Professional.
-I am a certified Solution Focus Counselor and a certified Program and Community Developer who is fluently bilingual in both French and English.
+I have accumulated extensive varied experience from to role of frontline staff, program supervisor to business owner.
+I am a Registered Rehabilitation Professional and I am a certified Solution Focus Counselor and a certified Program and Community Developer who is fluently bilingual in both French and English.

 While living near Sudbury, I accepted a position as a Rehabilitation Case Manager, which quickly became my passion.
 I worked for various rehabilitation companies helping individuals injured in motor vehicle accident with their recovery and return to work or to their previous activities of daily living.
 As the industry changed and many rehabilitation companies folded, in 1998 I was asked by insurance adjusters to continue in the field and to open my own business, something I had never considered.
 I established a rehabilitation company and named it On Track Support Services, which continues to operate to this day.
 We had the great fortune to work with both the Auto and Life insurance companies and the Ontario Disability Support Program (ODSP)

 In 2010, I received a call from the Ontario March of Dimes in Kingston and accepted a position as a Vocational Rehabilitation Specialist where I worked helping individuals return to work under the programs of WSIB, ODSP, OW, CCP and Can Vet.